Mahad-K/NOT_Sonic/README.md

-## Welcome to !SONIC!
+## 🚫 NOT SONIC: A Totally Original Hedgehog Game
-Sanity's Out, Now I'm Cooking
+ A fun and chaotic experience brought to life with C++ and SFML.\
-A fun and chaotic experience brought to life with C++ and SFML.
+(SEGA dont copyright strike us this is a fan-made adaptation)\
-(SEGA dont copyright strike us this is a fan-made adaptation) (We lowkey brokie ain't getting money from this anyways)
+(We lowkey brokie ain't getting money from this anyways)

 ## 👤 The Devs 😎
-This game was developed by Ahmed Ayan Arsalan and Mahad Ahmad Khan.
+This game was developed by [Ahmed Ayan Arsalan](https://github.com/cheesesocrates) and [Mahad Ahmad Khan](https://github.com/Mahad-K).\
 Feel free to explore, break, or speedrun it like it's 2014 YouTube.

 ## 🛠️ Requirements